Ali-al-deen/Ali-al-deen/README.md

 * 🏊‍♂️ **Swimming:** Enjoying a good swim to stay active and refresh my mind.
 * 🥋 **Martial Arts:** Practicing martial arts to maintain discipline and physical fitness.
 * ♟️ **Chess:** Playing chess to continuously challenge and sharpen my strategic thinking.
-* 🧪 **Chemistry:** Diving into the fascinating logic of Chemistry, from electrochemistry to hydrocarbons.

 ## 📊 GitHub Stats